-Whether you call them push cards, palm cards, cowboy cards or push pieces, they are the most ubiquitous of campaign ephemera; distributed while knocking doors, walking in parades or by dutiful campaign aides at local events.
+Whether you call them push cards, palm cards, cowboy cards, or push pieces, they are the most ubiquitous of campaign ephemera.
+Campaigns distribute them while knocking doors, walking in parades, or at local events.
 However, not every palm card is created equal.

-When I first started out writing for campaigns I was given a standard formula for palm cards.
-On one side you had the candidate’s biography, on the other a laundry list of issues and you shoehorned in pictures wherever you could.
+When I first started out writing for campaigns there was a standard formula for palm cards.
+On one side you detailed the candidate’s biography.
+On the reverse, we’d put a laundry list of issues and shoehorn in tiney pictures wherever possible.
 This was an unmitigated horror.

 Over the years, thankfully, the design of palm cards has evolved.
-Here are three key aspects of an effective palm card.
+Here are the three keys to a successful palm card.

 I’d throw in a proverb here about how many words a given picture is worth.
 But that would be gauche.